-Some students and their families experience unique circumstances that affect their ability to pay their college costs.
-If your financial circumstances change, you should contact the Office of Financial Aid as soon as possible.
+Some students and their families experience unique circumstances that affect the ability to pay college costs.
+If your financial circumstances change, contact the Office of Financial Aid as soon as possible.
 You may request a re-evaluation of your aid or an appeal of a financial aid policy or decision.
-Bear in mind that our ability to provide additional assistance depends on when you contact us whether and when you are able to provide documentation of your circumstances, and whether funds are available.
+Our ability to provide additional assistance depends upon when you contact us, whether and when you are able to provide documentation of your circumstances and whether funds are available.

-Families facing severe financial problems due to job loss, medical expenses, foreclosure, or business declines should contact the Office of Financial Aid for a review of their financial aid eligibility.
-If you have experienced a significant and prolonged decline in family income, you might be eligible for additional financial aid funds for the current academic year.
-Financial aid officers can work with your family to find the best mix of resources to keep you enrolled.
+Families facing severe financial problems due to job loss, medical expenses, foreclosure, or business declines should contact the Office of Financial Aid for a review of their aid eligibility.
+If you have experienced a significant and prolonged loss of family income, you may be eligible for additional aid for the current academic year.
+We can work with your family to find the best mix of resources to keep you enrolled.

 - High unreimbursed medical and/or dental expenses